-The KIM project acknowledges the generous support of the Institute for Mathematics and its Applications for a series of OpenKIM Coding Sprints held during the summer of August 2018.
+The KIM project acknowledges the support of the Institute for Mathematics and its Applications for a series of OpenKIM Coding Sprints held during the summer of August 2018.

 For more information on the KIM project, see About KIM.